dailybruin/the-stack/_posts/2019-03-05-waste-audits.md

       <li>tried to make transitions work for like 2 hours but never did correctly :( </li>
       <li>get copy illustrations, message nicole</li>
       <li>make backend for interactive work, talk with neil</li>
-      <li>make numbers show up in middle of bars instead of having to use tooltip</li>
       <li>integrate numerical weights somewhere</li>
     </ul>
   </p>